maxwell-zweig/maxwell-zweig.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: github
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Here is my Github account and some of the code for my projects.
+Some repos are still in progress.
 nav: true
 nav_order: 3
 ---

-## GitHub users
+## account
 {% if site.data.repositories.github_users %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for user in site.data.repositories.github_users %}